NervanaSystems/neon/doc/source/mnist.rst

 Model specification
 -------------------

-Training a deep learning model in Neon requires specifying the dataset, a list of layers, a cost function, and the learning rule.
+Training a deep learning model in neon requires specifying the dataset, a list of layers, a cost function, and the learning rule.
 Here we guide you through each item in turn.